Experts in pest and termite management across the Greater Brisbane Area

 People are not the only ones who are affected.
 Dogs and cats can also be stung and injured, and exposure to venom may cause allergic reactions or blindness.

-It is possible for fire ants to form nest mounds on lawns, sporting fields, or golf courses, which could have serious economic impacts.
-Electrical equipment can also suffer expensive damage due to ant activities and nesting materials.
+Fire ants can form nest mounds on lawns, sporting fields, or golf courses, which could have serious economic impacts.
+Ant activities and nesting materials can also damage electrical equipment.

 Fire ants can have devastating consequences for our environment, economy, and human health.
 For these reasons, fire ant treatment should be carried out as soon as possible.